spluttflob/Ocean_Level_Radar/hardware/README.md

 This is an area of ongoing research.
-The radar may have an optimally tight beam if a plastic phase corrector is attached across the bottom (wide) opening of the horn antenna, but for initial testing we're trying polypropylene disks made from various containers.
+The radar may have an optimally tight beam if a plastic phase corrector is attached across the bottom (wide) opening of the horn antenna, but for initial testing we're trying polypropylene and polyethylene disks made from various containers.
 The cover's ideal width which minimizes reflections of the 60GHz signal depends on the material used.
-The Interwebs seem to say that a 1.5mm (about 1/16") sheet of polypropylene would make a decent cover.
+The Interwebs seem to say that a 1.5mm (about 1/16") sheet of polypropylene would make a good cover.
+Disks of UHMW polyethylene (we think) cut from a Tupperware&trade; bowl lid saved from a dumpster seem to work pretty well too.
-More will be posted when we have determined what works well.
+More will be posted when we have conducted more experiments.

 Remember that the cover must be attached to the end of the horn with a watertight connection to protect the sensor from rain, waves, spray, and errant organisms.
+A version of the aluminum horn antenna which has a threaded end, combined with a threaded PVC ring that holds a cover firmly against the end of the antenna, seems to work well.
+We may use a bit of caulk or pipe dope to ensure a good seal.